-The right click menu, also known as “Context Menu” appears when you press the right button of your mouse.
-The context menu will give you more commands over the selected item.
+The right-click menu, also known as “Context Menu” appears when you press the right button of your mouse.
+The context menu will give you more shortcuts over the selected item.
 You can also open the context menu by pressing the keyboard key if the relevant key is available on your computer’s keyboard.
-You can right click on the desktop, a file, folder or a program in Windows 10.
+You can right click on the desktop, a file, folder or a program in Windows PC.
+This article explores various methods of personalizing the right-click menu in Windows 10 or 11.
+Also, learn how to add Save As menu in macOS Apps.

 Why Should You Modify Right Click Menu?

-Below is a sample menu that will appear when you right click on empty area on File Explorer.
+Below is a sample menu that will appear when right-clicking on the empty area of File Explorer.

 Remember, different applications installed on your PC may modify menu items in the context menu.
 Though very helpful when you want to perform various actions on a file or an app, the context menu can be overloaded with so many options that you do not even use.
-However, you can customize it by either removing, adding or renaming some of the context menu items in Windows 10.
-This article explores various methods of personalizing the right click menu in Windows 10.
+However, you can customize it by either removing, adding or renaming some of the context menu items in Windows.

 1. Customizing Context Menu From Registry Editor